James McCartney: Personal life

 Like his elder sister Heather McCartney, James lived a relatively private life before going out on tour for his music.
-His sisters are Stella, a fashion designer, and Mary, a photographer and Heather McCartney.
+His other sisters are Stella, a fashion designer, and Mary, a photographer.
 He has a much younger half-sister, Beatrice Milly McCartney, born in 2003 to Paul and his second wife, Heather Mills.

+McCartney practises Transcendental Meditation.
 He follows a vegetarian diet, leaning towards veganism, and is an animal rights activist.

 In November 2012, James performed at a London benefit for the David Lynch Foundation, which his father also supports.